Culture

 La Academia’s school community strives to live the UNIDOS values each and every day.
 The culture, mission, and vision are built around and grounded in our four Pillars.
 Academia Antonia Alonso acts as a Compassionate School utilizing a Responsive Classroom approach.
 School discipline is centered around Restorative Justice to encourage reflection and unconditional acceptance in the community.
 La Academia seeks to equip students with the socio- emotional skills to become agents of positive change in the local, national, and global community through Mindfulness.

-Multi-Tiered System of Support
+Multi-Tiered System of Support at La Academia

 Compassionate Schools